dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-azure-blobstorage.md

   ```

 3. Using RBAC, assign a role to our Service Principal so it can access data inside the Storage Account.
-  In this case, we're assigning the "Storage blob Data Contributor" role, which has broad access; other more restrictive roles can be used as well, depending on your application.
+  In this case, you are assigning the "Storage blob Data Contributor" role, which has broad access; other more restrictive roles can be used as well, depending on your application.

   ```sh
   RG_ID=$(az group show --resource-group ${RG_NAME} | jq -r ".id")